CenturyLinkCloud/PublicKB/General/Autoscale/autoscale-faq.md

 **Why doesn't horizontal Autoscale support provisioning and deprovisioning servers instead of just powering on and off existing ones?**

 We are always continuing to explore options for how to improve features and increase performance.
-At this time, powering on and off servers is the most efficient way for the CenturyLink Cloud platform to scale in and out based on utilization thresholds.
+At this time, powering on and off servers is the most efficient way for the Lumen Cloud platform to scale in and out based on utilization thresholds.

 **Do all the servers in my horizontal Autoscale group have to be identically configured?**